Diffusion in Diffusion: Cyclic One-Way Diffusion for Text-Vision-Conditioned Generation: Experiments

-We perform a comparison on current SOTA works incorporating the visual condition into pre-trained T2I models: DreamBooth~\cite{ruiz2022dreambooth} based on the code\footnote{https://github.com/ShivamShrirao/diffusers/tree/main/examples/dreambooth}, TI~\cite{gal2022ti}, and UGM~\cite{bansal2023universal}. \textit{DreamBooth}~\cite{ruiz2022dreambooth} introduces a rare-token identifier along with a class-prior for a more specific few-shot visual concept by finetuning pre-trained T2I model to obtain the ability to generate specific objects in results. \textit{TI}~\cite{gal2022ti} proposes to convert visual concept to word embedding space by training a new word embedding using a given visual condition and using it directly in the generation of results. \textit{UGM}~\cite{bansal2023universal} introduce a universal guidance algorithm to enable binary guidance from arbitrary modalities to pre-trained diffusion models.
-They achieve visual guidance by utilizing extra classifier signals or face recognition models.
+\textbf{Comparisons.} We perform a comparison with four SOTA works incorporating different levels of the visual condition into pre-trained T2I models: DreamBooth~\citep{ruiz2022dreambooth} based on the code\footnote{https://github.com/ShivamShrirao/diffusers/tree/main/examples/dreambooth}, TI~\citep{gal2022ti}, SD inpainting~\citep{rombach2022ldm}, and Controlnet on the canny edge condition~\citep{controlnet}. \textit{DreamBooth}~\citep{ruiz2022dreambooth} introduces a rare-token identifier along with a class-prior for a more specific few-shot visual concept by finetuning pre-trained T2I model to obtain the ability to generate specific objects in results. \textit{TI}~\citep{gal2022ti} proposes to convert visual concept to word embedding space by training a new word embedding using a given visual condition, and uses it directly in the generation of results of specific objects. \textit{ControlNet}~\citep{controlnet} incorporate additional visual conditions (e.g., canny edges) by finetuning a pre-trained Stable Diffusion model in a relatively small dataset (less than 50k) in an end-to-end way. \textit{SD inpainting}~\citep{rombach2022ldm} preserves the exact pixel of the visual condition when generating an image, and it is the inpainting mode of the pre-trained Stable Diffusion.

-To evaluate the quality of the generated results for this new task, we consider two aspects, visual fidelity, and text fidelity.
-We follow the same evaluation metrics as in previous works ~\cite{gal2022ti,ruiz2022dreambooth,dong2022dreamartist}, namely the CLIP-space cosine-similarity.
-Additionally, since image similarity may not distinguish between different identities with highly similar semantics, we use the Face ID Distance and the face detection rate to assess the fidelity of the visual condition.
-Results are shown in Tab.~\ref{metric-table}.

-\textbf{CLIP-space Cosine-similarity.} We use pretrianed CLIP (ViT-B/32) to evaluate the fidelity of generated image to text and visual condition.
-We achieved 0.604 on Clip-Image, significantly exceeding other works in terms of fidelity to visual conditions, while preserving the fidelity to text conditions (Clip-Text similarity).

-\textbf{Face Detection Rate.} We use multi-task cascaded convolutional networks (MTCNN) ~\cite{zhang2016joint} as the face detection module to detect the presence and location of the face.
-Results show that our method almost perfectly retains faces (the given visual condition) in the synthesized images.

-\textbf{Face ID Distance.} We use the face ID of the detected region (if not None) from generated images to compare the distance to the ID of the visual condition using facenet ~\cite{schroff2015facenet} as the face recognition module.
-Our results show a much better preservation of the ID of a given face.